redis/redis-doc/commands/eval.md

 subsequent EVALSHA calls will succeed.

-The only way to flush the script cache is by explicitly calling the EVALCTL FLUSH command, that will flush the scripts cache.
+The only way to flush the script cache is by explicitly calling the SCRIPT FLUSH command, that will flush the scripts cache.
 This is usually needed only when the instance is going to be instantiated for another customer in a cloud environment.